adytiaa/physAI_CFDsim/README.md

 This project demonstrates how to use a **Physics-Informed Neural Network (PINN)** to simulate **compressible, viscous Navier–Stokes flow** over a **NACA0012 airfoil** at **Mach ≈ 1.2**.

-It integrates **NVIDIA PhysicsNeMo** and cüstomaised **PyTorch-based fallback** and an **AI Validation Agent** that automatically checks mass conservation, boundary conditions, and lift/drag accuracy.
+It integrates **NVIDIA PhysicsNeMo** and cüstomaised **PyTorch-based fallback** and an **Validation** that automatically checks mass conservation, boundary conditions, and lift/drag accuracy.

 ---

 ## 🚀 Overview

-The notebook contains a complete workflow for:
+The rep contains workflow for:

 1. Generating the **NACA0012 geometry** and simulation grid.
 2. Defining and training a **PINN** to solve the **compressible Navier–Stokes equations**.